RobertTVu/RobertTVu/README.md

 ##  Current On:

-**Blue Team Skills:**  Splunk
+**Blue Team Skills:**  Splunk > Setting up Active Directory and playing around

-**TryHackMe Journey:**  Progressing through SOC Analyst learning path

 **Homelab Projects:**
 - Pi-hole DNS filtering
 - Tailscale VPN for secure remote access
-- Mini Dell acting as server with virtualization environment
+- Mini Dell with splunk and acting as server with VM environment

 ---